RoachCoach123/reading-notes/README.md

 - Ask for help
 - Keep reminders around of where you started from

 > When we're growing, we're more productive.
-When we're productive, I feel better.
+When we're productive, I feel better.<

 *By Steve Haffenden, Inside Atlassian*

+You could listen the rest here on their website [Attlassian](https://www.atlassian.com/blog/inside-atlassian/growth-mindset)